librelaws/german-laws/bbesg.md

 24,17

+Andere Zulagen

+Vorbemerkung

 Nummer 16

-Die Zulage beträgt
-für Beamte der Besoldungsgruppen
+Beamte der Besoldungsgruppen

-A 2 bis A 7
+– A 2 bis A 7

 46,02

-A 8 bis A 11
+– A 8 bis A 11

 61,36

-A 12 bis A 15
+– A 12 bis A 15

 71,58

-A 16 und höher
+– A 16 und höher

 92,03

 Nummer 17

-Die Zulage beträgt
-für Beamte der Besoldungsgruppe(n)
+Beamte der Besoldungsgruppe(n)

-A 2 und A 3
+– A 2 und A 3

 12,78

-A 4 bis A 6
+– A 4 bis A 6

 17,90

-A 7 bis A 10
+– A 7 bis A 10

 35,79

-A 11
+– A 11

 40,90

-A 12 bis A 15
+– A 12 bis A 15

 48,57

-A 16 bis B 4
+– A 16 bis B 4

 58,80

-B 5 bis B 7
+– B 5 bis B 7

 71,58

+Amtszulagen

 Besoldungsgruppe

-Fußnote
+Fußnote(n)

 A 2